gpassaretta/gpassaretta.github.io/_pages/inprogress.md

 ---

 # Research in progress
-Inequality at the top.
-The gender wage gap among the Italian educational elites (with M Triventi) – [_WP_](https://osf.io/preprints/socarxiv/updgw/)
-<details> <summary>Read more</summary>
-Does a gender earnings gap exist at the top of the educational distribution?
-Based on population data on two recent cohorts of PhD graduates in Italy, we find that women’s monthly earnings are on average 16% lower than men’s after 5–6 years in the labor market.
-The gender earnings gap is even wider at the bottom and top of the earnings distribution, reaching approximately 22% and 19%, respectively.
-Educational pathways before and during PhD studies, occupational characteristics, and family situation explain almost half of women’s average penalty and working hours alone one-fifth of it.
-The strongest penalties at the bottom and top of the earnings distribution remain largely unexplained.
-</details> <br>
 Learning in school or because of school?
 The causal effect of early schooling on the migrant-native gap in achievement (with J Skopek) - [_WP_](https://osf.io/preprints/socarxiv/s7ryh/)
 <details>
 <summary>Read more</summary>